 In connection with these disclosure obligations, the chief executive officer and chief financial officer of the company will be required to certify in the company's periodic reports as to the adequacy of the company's disclosure controls and procedures and the effectiveness of the internal accounting controls designed to ensure the accuracy and completeness of the company's public filings.
-The company's outside auditors will, in addition to their annual audits of the company's financial statements, need to audit the company's internal controls as well as attest as to management's assessment of the adequacy of such controls.
+The company's outside auditors will, in addition to their annual audits of the company's financial statements, need to audit the company's internal controls and, unless the company qualifies as an EGC, attest as to management's assessment of the adequacy of such controls.